Dheuster/AFT-FO4Edition/readme.txt

          ../Fallout 4/Data/Hotkeys.ini

+     NOTE: The default Hotkeys.ini binds the key "B" to Slot 3.
+However this conflicts with AFT's sculpt system and prevents users from editing body proportions.
+I suggestion editing the Hotkeys.ini file and removing the config for "B".

      To make things easier, it supports MACROS.
 A macro is a small sequence of characters that gets expanded into a larger set of characters at runtime.